rsdn/CodeJam/PerfTests/docs/Overview.md

 The main thing introduced by CodeJam.PerfTests is a concept of _competition_.
 Competiton plays the same role the Benchmark class in BenchmarkDotNet does: it contains methods to measure.
 Main differences between benchmarks and competitions are:

-* Competitions always include a baseline method.
-Baseline is required to provide relative timings (see below).
+* All members of the competition are annotated with expected metric values.
+Examples of such annotations are `[CompetitionBenchmark(6.89, 7.17)]` and `[GcAllocations(0)]` in the listing above.
+* If competition configuration includes relative metrics (there is relative time metric enabled by default) the competition should include a baseline member.
 Use `[CompetitionBaseline]` attribute to mark the baseline method.
-* Competitions are meant to run multiple times and their results should be comparable even if previous run was performed on another machine.
-Therefore competition results are stored as a relative-to-baseline timings.
-* Competition methods (except baseline method) are annotated with competition limits that describe expected execution time (relative-to-baseline time is used).
-Use `[CompetitionBenchmark]` to mark the competition method and set limits for it.
 * The `Competition.Run()` method should be used to run the competition (BenchmarkDotNet uses `BenchmarkRunner.Run()`).
-* Single competition run can invoke `BenchmarkRunner.Run()`multiple times (for example, additional runs are performed if competition limits were adjusted).
+* Single competition run can involve multiple benchmark runs.
+As example, additional runs are performed if competition metrics were adjusted to proof accuracy of updated metric values.

-> ***~THINGS TO CHANGE~***
->
-> We're going to get rid of these, documentation will be updated.

-In additional to the list above there are some limitations:
+In addition to the list above there are some limitations:

 * Competitions use its own configuration system.
 Please do not apply BenchmarkDotNet's `[Config]` attributes to the competition classes, resulting behavior is undefined.

-* Competitions do not support diagnosers by default.
-You need to set up toolchain from BenchmarkDotNet to enable diagnosers.

-* Competitions do not work well with configs with multiple jobs or parameter values.
-It is not a thing to be fixed in near future as there is no easy way to provide useful limits for such benchmarks.
+* Competitions do not support configs with multiple jobs and provide inaccurate results for configs with multiple parameter values.
+It is not a thing to be fixed in near future as there is no easy way to provide useful metric annotations for such benchmarks.

   > **EXPLANATION**
   >